Bookkeeping Salary Guide

 Where is the best state to work as a bookkeeper?

-In terms of average pay rates, BLS data from May 2021 identifies the District of Columbia, Massachusetts, Washington, California, and Connecticut as the top-paying areas.
+In terms of average bookkeeper pay rates, BLS data from May 2021 identifies the District of Columbia, Massachusetts, Washington, California, and Connecticut as the top-paying areas.
 Regarding overall job numbers, the BLS ranks California, Texas, Florida, New York, and Pennsylvania as the states with the highest employment levels.

 An aspiring bookkeeper can enter the profession with a two-year or four-year college degree.
 Average entry-level salaries approach $38,000 per year, according to Payscale.
 From this viewpoint, bookkeeping offers an appealing path to an accounting career.